 My name is Maria Karabova.
 I am a fully licensed Acupuncturist specialising in a variety of holistic treatment services, mainly chronic conditions and mental health problems.

 Originally from Slovakia, I moved to the UK in 2012 to enroll in a three-year study of Acupuncture at the International College of Oriental Medicine in East Grinstead, Sussex.
 The course consisted of both Chinese Medicine and Western medicine, in order to understand an illness from both perspectives and recognise the most efficient treatment in time.
 We covered extensive curriculum in Anatomy, Physiology, Pathology, as well as the history and different schools of Chinese Medicine, Acupuncture points and a unique treatment system called Stems and Branches.
 Furthermore we also covered the basics of research and therapy.
-Perhaps the most rewarding lessons were Personal and Professional Development classes.
-This was a course dedicated to learning how to be a better practitioner.
-In order to do that, we had to work through our own emotional trauma, and learn to heal ourselves first.
+Perhaps the most rewarding lessons were Personal and Professional Development classes - a course dedicated to learning how to be a better practitioner through understanding and compassion.

 These three years were (up until then) the most challenging years of my life - the course required not only excellent language and academic skills, but it was also both in-depth and very quick-paced.
 Simply keeping up was not enough - deeper understanding was essential.
 However, the entire process was, in a strange way, enjoyable: thanks to the intensity of the course, we built strong bonds of friendship with my fellow classmates, which made me feel somehow at home.